 A Campus Security Authority is a campus police or security official, any other official with significant responsibility for campus and student activities, or any other university official designated by the institution to receive crime reports.
 Every CSA has a responsibility under the Clery Act to report crimes to the main reporting structure of the institution.
 University Police maintains a thorough list of CSAs and work with various departments throughout the University to keep the list up to date.
 Emails are sent by University Police to all faculty and staff members who have been identified as a Campus Security Authority requesting that they provide crime statistic information.
 CSA letters are also sent to all police agencies who have hosted University students for sanctioned events during the reporting period.
-All crimes reported to University Police by CSA's are recorded in the official University crime statistics.
+All crimes reported to University Police by CSA's are recorded in the official University crime statistics, if applicable.

-When the situation warrants, criminal incidents may be referred to City of Scranton Police for investigation.
-University Police will inform University community members that the City of Scranton Police should be notified of the incident and will assist community members in the notification process.
+When the situation warrants, criminal incidents may be referred to the Scranton Police Department for investigation.
+University Police are available to assist community members in this process.